-Particulars September 30, 2020 March 31, 2020 Claims against the Group not acknowledged as debts 1,074 1,074 a) The Group has received income tax assessment order for financial years 2006-07 and 2007-08 for the erstwhile subsidiary Mindtree Technologies Private Limited (MTPL) with demands amounting to Rs 11 and Rs 10 respectively on account of certain disallowances' adjustments made by income tax department.
+Particulars September 30, 2020 March 31, 2020 Claims against the Company not acknowledged as debts 1,074 1,074

+- a) The Company has received income tax assessment order for financial years 2006-07 and 2007-08 for the erstwhile subsidiary Mindtree Technologies Private Limited (MTPL) with demands amounting to Rs 11 and Rs 10 respectively on account of certain disallowances/ adjustments made by income tax department.
 Management believes that the position taken by it on the matter is tenable and hence, no adjustment has been made to the financial statements.
-The Group has filed an appeal against the demand received.
-The Group has not deposited the amount of demand with the department.
-The department has adjusted pending refunds amounting to Rs 18 against these demands.

-b) The Group has received income tax assessment order under Section 143(3) of the Income-Tax Act 1961 pertaining to erstwhile subsidiary Aztecsoft Limited for the financial years 2001-02, 2002-03, 2003-04, 2004-05, 2005-06, 2007-08 and 2008-09 wherein demand of Rs 215, Rs 49, Rs 61, Rs 28, Rs 58, Rs 214 and Rs 63 respectively has been raised against the Group.
+The Company has filed an appeal against the demand received.
+The Company has not deposited the amount of demand with the department.
+The department has adjusted pending refunds amounting to Rs 18 against these demands. - b) The Company has received income tax assessment order under Section 143(3) of the Income-Tax Act 1961 pertaining to erstwhile subsidiary Aztecsoft Limited for the financial years 2001-02, 2002-03, 2003-04, 2004-05, 2005-06, 2007-08 and 2008-09 wherein demand of Rs 215, Rs 49, Rs 61, Rs 28, Rs 58, Rs 214 and Rs 63 respectively has been raised against the Company.
 These demands have arisen mainly on account of transfer pricing adjustments made in the order.
-The Group has not accepted these orders and has been advised by its legal counsel/ advisors to prefer appeals before appellate authorities and accordingly the Group has filed appeals before the Commissioner of Income Tax (Appeals) and Income Tax Appellate Tribunal (ITAT).
-The Group has deposited Rs 15 with the department against these demands.
+The Company has not accepted these orders and has been advised by its legal counsel/advisors to prefer appeals before appellate authorities and accordingly the Company has filed appeals before the Commissioner of Income Tax (Appeals) and Income Tax Appellate Tribunal (ITAT).
+The Company has deposited Rs 15 with the department against these demands.
 The department has adjusted pending refunds amounting to Rs 556 against these demands.

-The Group received a favorable order from the Commissioner of Income Tax (Appeals) for the year 2001-02 where in the Commissioner of Income Tax (Appeals) accepted the Group's contentions and quashed the demand raised.
+The Company received a favourable order from the Commissioner of Income Tax (Appeals) for the year 2001-02 where in the Commissioner of Income Tax (Appeals) accepted the Company's contentions and quashed the demand raised.
 The income tax department appealed against the above mentioned order with ITAT.
-ITAT, in an earlier year passed an order setting aside both the orders of the Commissioner of Income Tax (Appeals) as well as the Assessing Officer and remanded the matter back to the Assessing Officer for re-assessment.
-The Group referred an appeal with the Hon'ble High Court of Karnataka against the order of the ITAT.
-The Hon'ble High Court of Karnataka has dismissed the appeal filed against the order of ITAT and upheld the order passed by the ITAT and accordingly the case is pending before Assessing Officer for re-assessment.
+ITAT, in an earlier year passed an order setting saide both the orders of the Commissioner of Income Tax (Appeals) as well as the Assessing Officer and remanded the matter back to the Assessing Officer for re-assessment.
+The Company preferred an appeal with the Hon'ble High Court of Karnataka against the order of ITAT and upheld the order passed by the ITAT and accordingly the case is pending before Assessing Officer for re-assessment.
 The Deputy Commissioner of Income Tax has completed the reassessment and has issued a Final assessment order with a revised demand amounting to Rs 202 due to transfer pricing adjustments.
 Management believes that the position taken by it on the matter is tenable and hence, no adjustment has been made to the financial statements.
-The Group has filed an appeal with Commissioner of Income Tax (Appeals).
+The Company has filed an appeal with Commissioner of Income Tax (Appeals).

-The Group has received the order from the Commissioner of Income Tax (Appeals) for the year 2004-05 and on the unfavorable grounds, the Group has filed an appeal with ITAT, Bengaluru.
+The Company has received the order from the Commissioner of Income Tax (Appeals) for the year 2004-05 and on the unfavorable grounds, the Company has filed an appeal with ITAT, Bengaluru.

-The Group has received the order from ITAT for the FY 2005-06 and ITAT has remanded the matter back to the Assessing Officer for re-assessment.
-The Group has filed an appeal with the Hon'ble High Court of Karnataka.
+The Company has received the order from ITAT for the FY 2005-06 and ITAT has remanded the matter back to the Assessing Officer for re-assessment.
+The Company has filed an appeal with the Hon'ble High Court of Karnataka.
 The Hon'ble High Court has dismissed the appeal and this matter is pending with Assessing Officer.

-The Group has received the order from ITAT for the FY 2007-08 and ITAT has quashed the order of the Assessing Officer.
-Order giving effect to the ITAT order is yet to be
+The Company has received the order from ITAT for the FY 2007-08 and ITAT has quashed the order of the Assessing Officer.
+Order giving effect to the ITAT order is yet to be received.